 Scan in a patterned motion

-Start where the floor meets a wall, go up the wall to the ceiling, move sideways, down to the floor, move sideways in the same direction, go up, and repeat this pattern.
+Start in front of your feet, scan across the floor, go up the wall and about a foot or two into the ceiling, move sideways, down the wall, across the floor to in front of your feet, move sideways in the same direction, go up, and repeat this pattern.

 Move in a single continuous loop around the space